 Spanning two galleries, Unnamed for Decades – an exhibition by Erin Johnson (b.
 1985) – presents a series of new site-specific installations that incorporate videos, sculptures, and photographs.
 These works explore the artist’s ongoing interest in the complexity of collectivity, the wide-ranging consequences of scientific research, as well as dissidence, desire, and the queer body.

 The title of the exhibition is drawn from a text about Solanum plastisexum – an Australian bush tomato whose sexual expression has confounded scientists and appears to be unpredictable and unstable, challenging even the fluid norms of the plant kingdom.
-This enigmatic plant is central to I might not be here when you come – a video filmed in Bucknell University’s Solanum plastisexum lab and the Australia section in Los Angeles’s Huntington Botanical Garden – whose voice-over is an amalgamation of texts including love letters between Rachel Carson and Dorothy Freeman and interviews with botanist Tanisha Williams.
+This enigmatic plant is central to There are things in this world that are yet to be named – a video filmed in Bucknell University’s Solanum plastisexum lab and the Australia section in Los Angeles’s Huntington Botanical Garden – whose voice-over is an amalgamation of texts including love letters between Rachel Carson and Dorothy Freeman and interviews with botanist Tanisha Williams.
 In an adjacent series of photographs and video installations, a group of friends, peers, and lovers engage in collective queer and desirous exchanges such as eating tomatoes in a field and floating together in a lake.

 Reflecting on feminist theorist Silvia Federici’s call to “reconnect what capitalism has divided: our relation with nature, with others, and our bodies,” the exhibition considers questions surrounding the interrelationship between scientific and political practices, the reinvention of what it means to be human, and climate crisis.